laperolanegra10/laperolanegra10/README.md

 MY USER STORY
  I am aspiring developer with my main goal to become a proficient software engineer.
-I have

-     worked in IT for the last five years, mostly within helpdesk positions.
-I have always

-     been interested in learning coding languages.
-This assignment has given me some insight

-     into refactoring and introducing me to learn how to clean up code to leave it better than
+I have worked in IT for the last five years, mostly within helpdesk positions.
+I have always  been interested in learning coding languages.
+This assignment has given me some insight into refactoring and introducing me to learn how to clean up code to leave it better thanI found it.

-     I found it.

 Below are the changes that were made to the index.html and the style.css files.
-This will

-     serve well as a reference guide for the next person that would need to work on this code.
+This will serve well as a reference guide for the next person that would need to work on this code.
 These changes are purely semantic.
 In order to have a cleaner more specific piece of code the changes below show a more proper use of semantic tags.

 <!-- Changes made to the index.html file -->